daronphang/investment_resources/central_banks/overview_and_tactics.md

 - Demand for securities injects money into the bank system which is then loaned to businesses/individuals.

 ## Quantitative Easing (QE):
-- Unconventional monetary policy whereby Fed purchases longer-term market/government securities (public/private) to lower interest rates and quickly increase domestic money supply to spur economic activity and keep credit flowing.
+- Unconventional monetary policy whereby Fed purchases longer-term market/government securities (public and private) to lower interest rates and quickly increase domestic money supply.
+- Objective is to spur economic activity, lower unemployment and keep credit flowing.
 - Significantly increases central bank's balance sheet.
 - Lower interest rates and increased money supply in reserves incentivised banks to loosen their lending standards.
 - Typically implemented when interest rates are nearly zero as they have fewer tools to influence economic growth.